In Maternal-Fetal Medicine (MFM)

 - Dr. Leon Speroff - Case Western Reserve University

-- Dr. Hugh Taylor - Yale University
+- Dr. Hugh Taylor - Yale School of Medicine

 - Dr. Alan Weingold - George Washington University

 - Dr. Hung Winn - University of Missouri